 I’ve long been hoping to take a first immersethrough group to Iran.
-There wasn’t time to get a group together for October 2017, so I’m aiming for April 2018.
-I’m thrilled that now at last it’s looking likely.
-The provisional dates are April 13 to 24 (which would mean getting to Istanbul April 12th, to fly in to Shiraz after midnight on April 13th; and flying out to Istanbul and onward on April 25th, starting from Tabriz after midnight on the 25th).
+There wasn’t time to get a group together for October 2017, so now it’s scheduled for April 2018.
+I’m thrilled that now at last it’s going to happen.
+The dates are April 13 to 24 (which would mean getting to Istanbul April 12th, to fly in to Shiraz after midnight on April 13th; and flying out to Istanbul and onward on April 25th, starting from Tabriz after midnight on the 25th).

 Here’s how the itinerary – on a roughly south to north route – is shaping up.
 It will be twelve days long and all travel in Iran will be by road:

 Our plan is to fly into the relaxed historic city of Shiraz, heartland of Persian culture, in the early hours of April 13th.
 We’ll travel by land for the whole journey, visiting a nomad encampment and staying at a nearby eco-lodge, and spending time at the amazing ruins of Persepolis and nearby Naqsh-e Rustam before heading to the desert city of Yazd.
 We’ll have two nights there and in the graceful city of Isfahan, before heading to Tehran, where we’ll spend time shopping in a food bazaar, visit some sites, and have a hands-on cooking class.
 After two nights in Tehran we have one night in Qazvin, and one night in the hillside village of Masouleh just south of the Caspian Sea.
 On our way to Tabriz we’ll visit the market in Rasht and, we hope, a caviar plant in Azali.
 Tabriz is a predominantly Azeri city in northern Iran with an extraordinary bazaar (a great place for good food and also for buying carpets).
 From there we’ll fly out to Istanbul.